top of page

 Q3) I could do it myself and save the fees

-I spoke in the Spring with a perfectly sensible guy, good job, intelligent, yet he had his entire pension and savings invested in 4 similar equity funds recommended by a workmate.
+I spoke previously with a sensible guy, good job, intelligent, yet he had his entire pension and savings invested in 4 funds recommended by a workmate.
 He doesn't know it but he is entirely in one asset class with zero diversification.
-Bonkers but blind to the danger.
+Bonkers but blind to the danger because his mate who is 'astute' and 'knows what he is doing' has recommended those funds.

-The workmate had even created a spreadsheet to show how much advice fees would erode his returns over time.
-Oblivious that he would never achieve the same returns as us in the first place and the figures used on factsheets were not inclusive of fund manager fees.
+The workmate had even created a spreadsheet to show how much advice fees would erode the returns over time, but that would mean he would gain the same returns over same period as a team of full time, qualified professionals...

 When Mr XXXX got access to his pension aged 55, he had £220,000 in his pot but is now left with just £3,000.